 Why do I need to vaccinate my puppy?

-There are many harmful diseases that can affect your puppy from an early age; we strongly recommend that you fully understand the timings and need for these important vaccinations.
+There are many harmful diseases that can affect your puppy from an early age.
+It's imperative to fully understand the timings and need for these important puppy vaccinations.

 Many puppies will have already received an initial vaccination when you pick them up from a breeder or a rescue centre.
 You should always check your pet’s vaccination history in advance and ensure that you are provided with paperwork for their vaccinations.

 If you are unsure about your puppy’s vaccination history, it is best to speak to your vet rather than assume that they are covered.
 Your vet will recommend the best approach to ensure your puppy isn’t left vulnerable.

 When do I need to vaccinate my puppy?

 Puppies are relatively safe for the very early weeks of their life, as they will have immunity that has been passed to them through their mother’s milk.
 However, we strongly recommend that puppies receive their first injections at 6-8 weeks old.